-Klebsiella pneumoniae is a human, animal and environmental commensal and a leading cause of nosocomial infections, which are often caused by multi-resistant strains that are challenging to treat.
-We conducted a One Health evaluation of putative sources of K. pneumoniae that are carried by, and infect hospital patients.
-This combined data from a six-month study on two haematology wards at Addenbrooke’s Hospital, Cambridge, in 2015 to isolate K. pneumoniae from stool, blood and the environment, and a cross-sectional survey of K. pneumoniae from 29 livestock farms, 97 meat products, the hospital sewer and 20 municipal wastewater treatment plants in the East of England between 2014 and 2015.
-K. pneumoniae was isolated from stools of 17/149 (11%) patients and 18/922 swabs of their environment, together with one patient bloodstream infection during the study and 4 others over a 24-month period.
-Each patient carried one or more lineages that was unique to them, but two broad environmental contamination events and patient-environmental transmission were identified.
-K. pneumoniae was isolated from cattle and poultry, hospital sewage and 12/20 wastewater plants.
-There was low genetic relatedness between isolates from patients/their hospital environment versus isolates from elsewhere.
-Identical genes encoding cephalosporin resistance were carried by isolates from different reservoirs, but were carried on different plasmids by isolates from patients/their environment versus elsewhere.
-We identified no patient-to-patient transmission and no evidence for livestock as a source of K. pneumoniae infecting humans, but our findings reaffirm the importance of the hospital environment as a source of K. pneumoniae associated with serious human infection.
+BACKGROUND: Klebsiella pneumoniae is a human, animal, and environmental commensal and a leading cause of nosocomial infections, which are often caused by multiresistant strains.
+We evaluate putative sources of K. pneumoniae that are carried by and infect hospital patients.
+METHODS: We conducted a 6-month survey on 2 hematology wards at Addenbrooke's Hospital, Cambridge, United Kingdom, in 2015 to isolate K. pneumoniae from stool, blood, and the environment.
+We conducted cross-sectional surveys of K. pneumoniae from 29 livestock farms, 97 meat products, the hospital sewer, and 20 municipal wastewater treatment plants in the East of England between 2014 and 2015.
+Isolates were sequenced and their genomes compared.
+RESULTS: Klebsiella pneumoniae was isolated from stool of 17/149 (11%) patients and 18/922 swabs of their environment, together with 1 bloodstream infection during the study and 4 others over a 24-month period.
+Each patient carried 1 or more lineages that was unique to them, but 2 broad environmental contamination events and patient-environment transmission were identified.
+Klebsiella pneumoniae was isolated from cattle, poultry, hospital sewage, and 12/20 wastewater treatment plants.
+There was low genetic relatedness between isolates from patients/their hospital environment vs isolates from elsewhere.
+Identical genes encoding cephalosporin resistance were carried by isolates from humans/environment and elsewhere but were carried on different plasmids.
+CONCLUSION: We identified no patient-to-patient transmission and no evidence for livestock as a source of K. pneumoniae infecting humans.
+However, our findings reaffirm the importance of the hospital environment as a source of K. pneumoniae associated with serious human infection.